Chapel of the Twelve Apostles

 The Chapel of the Twelve Apostles is so named because of the twelve wonderful windows of the Apostles.
 The windows have the same basic structure except that each one has a central panel with the iconographic details appropriate to each apostle.
 The use of symbolism dates to earliest Christianity, and for the illiterate, saints were recognized, not by a written name, but by a symbol that related to a story in their life.

 Depicted are studies of the central panel of each window with a description of the symbol and its significance.
-The panels are in the order in which they occur, from left to right when you are facing the windows.

 St. Matthias: Bible and Two-edged Ax